Best-response Algorithms for Lattice Convex-Quadratic Simultaneous Games: Main Results.

 The cost matrices (negative of payoff matrices) for both the players, given the strategies in $S_x$ and $S_y$ are given below.

 One can confirm that the above bimatrix game has no PNE, but has an MNE where the strategies are both given a probability of $0.5$ by both players.
-The cost of both the players given this MNE is $0$.
-However, going back to the game in \cref{eq:counterGame}, we observe that $\left( \frac{M}{2}, 0 \right)$ is a feasible profitable deviation for the $\BFx$-player.
+The cost of both the players at this MNE is $0$.
+However, for the game in \cref{eq:counterGame}, $\left( \frac{M}{2}, 0 \right)$ is a feasible profitable deviation for the $\BFx$-player.
 Feasibility follows from the fact that $M$ was chosen as an \emph{even} positive integer.
 The cost $\BFx$-player incurs by playing this strategy is $\frac{M^2}{8} + 0 - \frac{M}{2}\frac{M}{2} = - \frac{M^2}{4} \ll 0$.
 By choosing $M$ to be arbitrarily large, we can obtain arbitrarily large profitable deviations from the MNE of the restricted game.

 \Halmos \iftoggle{arxiv}{ \end{proof} }{\endproof}

 We note that the family of examples described in the proof of \cref{thm:intFinNeg} are not problems that have positively adequate objectives.
 But we also observe that the output set generated by the game in \cref{eq:counterGame}, $S_x$ and $S_y$ have points far away from each other.
 We show that this large distance between points within $S_x$ and $S_y$ lead to arbitrarily large values of $\Delta$.
 The below result shows that $\Delta_x$ and $\Delta_y$ are bounded by $L_x$ and $L_y$, the maximum distance between any two iterates in $S_x$ and $S_y$ respectively.